AbhinandanDaksh/reachinbox-app/README.md

 ### Features

-1. Login Page
+1. **Login Page**
-   The login page is implemented using the provided design.
+   -The login page is implemented using the provided design.
-   Upon successful login, users are redirected to the onebox screen.
+   -Upon successful login, users are redirected to the onebox screen.

-2. Onebox Screen
+2. **Onebox Screen**

    Data Fetching:

-      Fetches data using the /onebox/list API endpoint.
+      -Fetches data using the /onebox/list API endpoint.
-      View specific threads using GET /onebox/:thread_id.
+      -View specific threads using GET /onebox/:thread_id.
-      Delete threads using DELETE /onebox/:thread_id.
+      -Delete threads using DELETE /onebox/:thread_id.

    Keyboard Shortcuts: